 Wait!
 Don’t hit the back button just yet.
 I know that there’s a lot of bad publicity on dollar cost averaging (DCA).
 But let me lay out both positive and negative arguments first.
 My basic point here is to show you when and how to use DCA to maximize your investments.

 Dollar Cost Averaging (DCA) is an investment strategy that requires investing equal monetary amounts periodically in a certain stock or portfolio over a certain time period.
 A simple dollar cost averaging plan could be something like buying $100 worth of Wal-Mart (WMT) stock every month for the next five or twenty years.
 The idea behind this is to lower the total average cost for the shares purchased over time.
 More shares are bought when prices are low, and fewer shares are bought when prices are high.

-The main advantage of this approach is the fact that it lets you ?ease into? an investment.
-It?doesn?t require you to have a large amount of capital to get started in investing.
-This is perfect for individuals who currently don’t have a lot of cash, but can set aside a small percentage of their income for investing on a consistent basis.
+The main advantage of this approach is the fact that it lets you ease into an investment.
+It doesn’t require you to have a large amount of capital to get started in investing.
+This is perfect for individuals who currently don’t have a lot of cash but can set aside a small percentage of their income for investing on a consistent basis.

-Lastly, I?d like to point out that investors can use DCA to take advantage of compounding?(earning interest on previous interests and principal) via Dividend Reinvestment Plans (DRIPs).
-These are basically direct stock purchase plans offered by companies to small investors who want to accumulate shares DCA-style over the long run.
-As the name implies, DRPs reinvest any dividends earned by shares into more shares, which is in a way, another form of compounding.
+Investors can use DCA to take advantage of compounding (earning interest on previous interests and principal) via Dividend Reinvestment Plans (DRIPs).
+These are basically direct stock purchase plans offered by companies to small investors.
+As the name implies, DRIPs reinvest any dividends earned by shares into more shares, can be another form of compounding.

-Since DRIPs are basically a form of DCA, I’d like to point out their major advantages for?investors.
+Since DRIPs are basically a form of DCA, I’d like to point out their major advantages for investors.